 To increase network capacity and extend their voice services, carriers are likely to use VoWiFi to extend coverage particularly indoors.
 VoWiFi is a solution where mobile services providers can deliver “the same set of mobile voice and messaging services that they currently offer over their macro cellular network and Wi-Fi networks” [43].

 Such as VoLTE, this technology is defined by mobile industry standards organizations (3GPP and GSMA) and will allow a transparent transaction between the cellular network to any home, office or public Wi-Fi network.
 VoWiFi can really shine in helping with indoor mobile calls coverage.
-Providing good coverage in some scenarios is more complex and expensive than we think, especially in lower floors or in internal rooms.
+Providing good coverage in some scenarios is more complex and expensive than one way think, especially in lower floors or in internal rooms.

 Apart from extending reach, VoWifi can potential save millions of dollars to some operators as calls placed on a smartphone would be carried over the consumer’s broadband network.
 This enables traffic to be off-loaded to another network and freeing up some cellular capacity [44].

-The control of subscribers is still completely retained by operator when a VoWiFi-enabled subscriber connects to Wi-Fi.
-As shown in figure 2.8, they attempt to connect to operator’s core network and register to receive the service, once authorized, traffic is routed over the Wi-Fi/Internet connection instead of the macro cellular network, but the operator continues handling all billing, charging and routing.
+The control of subscribers is still completely retained by operator when a VoWiFi-enabled subscriber connects trough Wi-Fi.
+As shown in figure 2.8, they attempt to connect to operator’s core network and register to receive the service.
+Once authorized, traffic is routed over the Wi-Fi/Internet connection instead of the macro cellular network, but the operator continues handling all billing, charging and routing.